Generative-Labs/web3mq_sdk_flutter/packages/web3mq_http/README.md

 # web3mq_http

-web3mq_http is an Web3MQ JSON-RPC client based on the HTTP protocol, using the http package to send requests and parse responses.
+web3mq_http is a Web3MQ JSON-RPC client based on the HTTP protocol, using the http package to send requests and parse responses.
 It supports all standard Web3mq methods, including user registerion, chats and notification queries.

 ## Installation